Red Star Over China

-Red Star Over China is a 1937 book by Edgar Snow.
-It is an account of the Chinese Communist Party (CCP) that was written when it was a guerrilla army and still obscure to Westerners.

-Along with Pearl S. Buck's The Good Earth (1931), it was the most influential book on Western understanding of China as well as the most influential book on Western sympathy for Red China in the 1930s.
+Red Star Over China is a 1937 book by Edgar Snow based on his visit on the eve of the Second Sino-Japanese War to areas controlled by the Chinese Communist Party (CCP), when it was largely obscure to Westerners.
+The book made an impact on public opinion in China when it was quickly translated into Chinese, and along with Pearl S. Buck's The Good Earth (1931), it was the most influential book on Western understanding of China in the 1930s.

 Overview

 In Red Star Over China, Edgar Snow recounts the months that he spent with the Chinese Red Army in 1936.
 Most of this time, he was at their then-capital Bao'an (Pao An).
 They moved to the famous Yan'an only after he left.